gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

 | body | [FilterOrderingStoreRequest](#FilterOrderingStoreRequest) | yes | Request body |

-Use this API to use filters and retrieve the details of the deployment stores (the selling locations where the application will be utilised for placing orders).
+Retrieve ordering stores based on specified filters.
+Use filters and retrieve the details of the deployment stores (the selling locations where the application will be utilised for placing orders).

 *Returned Response:*